joy-void-joy/tacocast/README.md

 python -m tacocast
 ```

 Resulting files will be in output (you can also change .env to automatically push to your server)

 ## Workflow
 My own workflow is to host a feed.xml file derived from in_feed.xml on my server.
 I use [Freshrss](https://freshrss.github.io/FreshRSS/en) on that file so that I can also aggregate other RSS feeds.
 I then use [bindfiles](https://github.com/joy-void-joy/bindfiles) to edit this feed.xml whenever I need to add something
 For tacocast, I use cron/manual runs, and have an sshfs to output them directly on my server

 ## Todo
-[ ] add better comments/file separation
+- [ ] add better comments/file separation
-[ ] remove tqdm.py and convert it into a PR to tqdm
+- [ ] remove tqdm.py and convert it into a PR to tqdm
-[ ] remove .env and convert it to a proper yaml configuration
+- [ ] remove .env and convert it to a proper yaml configuratio